cettia/cettia.github.io/guides/cettia-tutorial.md

     <script src="https://unpkg.com/cettia-client@1.0.1/cettia-browser.min.js"></script>
     ```

-    We will use the console only on this page accessed through [http://127.0.0.1:8080](http://127.0.0.1:8080) to play with the `cettia` object interactively, rather than editing and refreshing the page.
-Otherwise, you can use bundlers such as webpack or other runtimes like Node.js.
+    We will use the console only on this page, accessed through [http://127.0.0.1:8080](http://127.0.0.1:8080), to play with the `cettia` object interactively, rather than editing and refreshing the page.
+Otherwise, you can use bundlers such as Webpack or other runtimes like Node.js.

-### I/O framework agnostic layer
+### I/O Framework Agnostic Layer

-To enable greater freedom of choice on a technical stack, Cettia is designed to run on any I/O framework seamlessly on Java Virtual Machine (JVM) without degrading the underlying framework's performance; this is achieved by creating an Asity project as a lightweight abstraction layer for Java I/O frameworks.
-Asity supports Atmosphere, Grizzly, Java Servlet, Java WebSocket API, Netty and Vert.x.
+To enable greater freedom of choice on a technical stack, Cettia is designed to run on any I/O framework seamlessly on the Java Virtual Machine (JVM) without degrading the underlying framework's performance; this is achieved by creating an Asity project as a lightweight abstraction layer for Java I/O frameworks.
+Asity supports Atmosphere, Grizzly, Java Servlet, Java WebSocket API, Netty, and Vert.x.

 Let's write an HTTP handler and a WebSocket handler mapped to `/cettia` on Servlet and Java WebSocket API with Asity.
 These frameworks literally take responsibility for managing HTTP resources and WebSocket connections, respectively.
 Add the following imports to the `CettiaConfigListener` class: